iotaledger/mam.js/README.md

 # mam.js

-> This package is currently in beta
+> We strongly advise that you update your apps to use [IOTA Streams](https://github.com/iotaledger/streams) - this package is unlikely to be maintained.

-Implementation of Masked Authentication Messaging v0 for IOTA in pure JavaScript.
+Implementation of Masked Authentication Messaging v0 for IOTA in pure JavaScript, for use with IOTA Chrysalis Phase 2.

-This repo is an alternative to `mam.client.js` that does not use the WASM wrapped version of the rust lib.
-Messages published/fetched by the other package can be used with this package and vice versa.

-The code being pure JavaScript runs slower than the WASM version, but is considerably smaller in resource overhead.
-The size of `mam.client.js` is 3.3Mb (1.4Mb compressed), this lib is 51Kb (15Kb compressed).

-This package uses the standard `iota.js` for all its tangle operations, so providers/attachToTangle etc can be configured with the same flexibility they can in that package.

-The methods in this package are different to `mam.client.js` in order to try and simplify its usage.

 ## Installing